The right to Defence

 Defence lawyers with experience in cases under Article 438 of the CCU indicate the challenges they have encountered: negative public reaction to the defence of the accused/suspect; lack of established case law, consequently guidance; lack of access to the suspect/accused; the need to acquire new knowledge and skills; and overt or covert bias among the judges, which inevitably results in a guilty verdict, negating the purpose of an effective defence.
 The defence lawyers also highlight the negative public perception of adequate defence to persons accused of war crimes.
 The stereotypical association of a defence lawyer with their client is particularly evident in such cases, impacting how defence lawyers are perceived in this context[642].

-The greatest threat for the defence lawyers in conflict-related cased is to their life and health[564].
-This is especially true when clients choose their own defence counsels[565].
-On the other hand, engagement of defence lawyers from the state’s free legal aid system may raise questions over their personal impartiality.
+The greatest threat for the defence lawyers in conflict-related cased is to their life and health[643].
+This is especially true when clients choose their own defence counsels[644].
+On the other hand, engagement of defence lawyers cooperating with the state’s free legal aid system may raise questions over their personal impartiality.
 The state, in this case, acts as a customer of services, controls the quality and limits their provision, which in turn may become a factor affecting defence counsel’s strategies and decision in the process.
-In addition, a lawyer may be affected by the consequences of the armed conflict, which may be felt in the course of his or her work as a defence counsel for a Russian military officer charged with grave international crimes.
-For example, after 24 February 2022 there were cases where lawyers sided with the prosecution during court hearings[566] or did not draw the court's attention to the need to thoroughly investigate all circumstances of the case during the public trial of the Russian servicemen[567].

 Unfortunately, there were violations of the rights of lawyers working on cases related to the consequences of the war even before the full-scale invasion.
 For instance, the report of the Office of the United Nations High Commissioner for Human Rights titled ‘Human Rights in the Administration of Justice in Conflict-Related Criminal Cases in Ukraine’[647] cites 12 documented attacks against privately contracted lawyers between 2014 and 2020 which are believed to have been motivated by their professional activities.
 The report further expresses concern over the authorities' failure to prevent and investigate these incidents.
 Investigations into documented attacks mentioned in the report failed to lead to the identification or prosecution of perpetrators.
 Given the demand for justice and the general pain inflicted by the Russian aggression on Ukrainian society, the situation may potentially escalate after the full-scale invasion when thousands of cases on international crimes will be sent by investigative authorities to courts and public trials will begin.